matthewlamdotjs/Chunx/README.md

         // Declare a function that can be referenced in html attributes:
         //
-        // declaring this function with setFn(fnName, fnValue) allows
+        // Declaring this function with setFn(fnName, fnValue) allows
         // the function to be referenced in template as {{changeGreeting()}}
         // within html attributes that accept javascript functions as values
-        // such as `onclick`
+        // such as `onclick`.
         setFn('changeGreeting', () => {
             set('myGreeting', 'Goodbye World');
         });